 Student Right To Know Act

-The Student Right to Know Act requires KBOCC to provide an annual notice to enrolled students of the availability of information required to be disclosed that lists and briefly describes the disclosures and how to obtain the information.
+The Student Right to Know Act requires KBOCC to provide an annual notice to enrolled students of the availability of information required to be disclosed that lists and briefly describe the disclosures and how to obtain the information.
 This information is updated every year as new information becomes available.

-Procedure: Each fall KBOCC shall distribute to all enrolled students a written notice of the availability of the information required to be disclosed that lists and briefly describes the disclosures and how to obtain the information.
-The written notice shall explain the student is entitled to paper copy of any information listed and how a paper copy may be obtained.
+Procedure: Each fall KBOCC shall distribute to all enrolled students a written notice of the availability of the information required to be disclosed that lists and briefly describe the disclosures and how to obtain the information.
+The written notice shall explain the student is entitled to a paper copy of any information listed and how a paper copy may be obtained.
 Written notices shall be sent via mail.